AI Summary of Peer-Reviewed Research

 Key points

-• The article presents a field guide for selecting pedestrian crash countermeasures at uncontrolled crossing locations.
+• The article is a field guide for selecting pedestrian crash countermeasures at uncontrolled crossing locations.

 • The guide includes a form for documenting roadway characteristics and pedestrian safety issues.

-• Tables in the guide link documented conditions to specific countermeasure options.
+• Tables connect documented conditions to specific countermeasure options.

-• The abstract does not report evaluation results or measured effectiveness.
+• The abstract does not report testing results or comparative effectiveness findings.

 Disclosure